Nimrod Shapira Bar-Or

 Nimrod Shapira (נמרוד שפירא בר אור; born April 25, 1989) is an Israeli two-time Olympic swimmer, having represented Israel at the 2008 Olympics in the 100 meter and 200 meter freestyle, and in the 200 m freestyle for Israel at the 2012 Summer Olympics.

 He is a 27-time Israeli Champion in the 50, 100 and 200 Freestyle events as well as 100 & 200 Butterfly.
 He won a silver medal in the 200 meter freestyle, and a bronze medal in the 400 meter freestyle, at the 2007 European Junior Swimming Championships.
 He won a silver medal in the 100 meter freestyle at the 2009 Maccabiah Games.

 In 2013, after swimming in his second Olympic games, Shapira founded a swim club and swim schools in Michigan called AquaSwimClub.
 His swim program grew to 7 locations in Michigan with over 800 swimmers.

 In 2017, AquaSwimClub's 800 swimmers turned into Shapira's first brick and mortar location, AQUAfin Swim School in Jacksonville Florida and serves thousands of swimmers on weekly basis.

 Biography

 Shapira hometown is Moshav Avigdor, South Israel.
 Although he played basketball for a top Israeli junior team, a knee injury that he suffered at 11 years of age led him to shift his focus to swimming.

-At age of 7, Shapira has drowned in a pool during a birthday party and was saved by his uncle.
-This tragedy led his parents to get him and his sister into swim lessons at their local pool.
+Aged 7, Shapira almost drowned in a pool during a birthday party and was saved by his uncle.
+This incident led his parents to get him and his sister into swimming lessons at their local pool.

-At age of 11, Shapira got back in the pool for a swim practice and his passion to swimming began.
+Aged 11, Shapira got back in the pool for a swim practice and his passion to swimming began.